-After leaving Tokyo, we took the bullet train to Kyoto.
-All very easy, super civilized and fast.
+After leaving Tokyo, we took the bullet train to Kyoto (home of the Geisha).
+All very easy, super civilized, and fast.

 Kyoto is everything you think it should be.
-The former Japanese capital is far less manic than Tokyo and steeped with mystic.
+The former Japanese capital is far less manic than Tokyo and steeped with mysticism.
 A city of zen shrines, lush gardens, wooded mountains, and exotic geisha.
 Oh, and some Ninja training.
 Yes, ninja training.
-When travelling with children, especially boys, and you end up in Kyoto – you attend ninja school.
+When traveling with children, especially boys, and you end up in Kyoto – you attend ninja school.

 Fushimi-Inari – Taisha

-This was my favourite shrine in Japan.
+This was my favorite shrine in Japan.
 You might remember it from the movie: “Memoirs of a Geisha”?

 Fushimi-Inari Taisha enshrines Inari, which is the God of Rice.
 The “fox” is the messenger to Inari.
 Hence you see loads of fox statues scattered around Fushimi-Inari.

-In the centre of Kyoto you will find the covered Nishiki Market.
+In the center of Kyoto, you will find the covered Nishiki Market.
 Go hungry as there are loads of tasty Japanese treats to try.

 - Kunai (Daggers)